 Convocations are an important part of the general education program at Berea College.
 These events bring on campus notable speakers, scholars, performers, and programs on a variety of subjects to enhance the cultural, intellectual, aesthetic, and religious dimensions of campus life.
 Convocations offer information-insights on important topics likely to be part of class discussions.
 Every student is required to attend seven convocations per semester for which one quarter credit may be earned.

 Yes, every Berea student is required to work 10-15 hours per week in one of the 140 different labor departments across campus.
 Your labor position is chosen for you your first year, but after that you can interview with other departments if you want to work in a different position.
-While some portion of student labor is used to assist with the 4-year tuition scholarship, students can earn $110-$300 a month to help pay for books, room, board, and personal expenses.
+While some portion of student labor is used to assist with the Tuition Promise Scholarships, students can earn $110-$300 a month to help pay for books, room, board, and personal expenses.